Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

 === Correct Font

 #jedit[] uses a variant of the _DejaVu Sans Mono_ #footnote[https://dejavu-fonts.github.io/] font called _Isabelle DejaVu Sans Mono_.
 This custom font face can be built using the `isabelle component_fonts` Isabelle tool.
 It uses the _DejaVu Sans Mono_ fonts as a base and adds special Isabelle symbols, like #isabelle("⟹") and #isabelle("Γ") @font-email.
-As mentioned in @isabelle-vscode, part of the reason why #vscode[] adds custom patches on top of VSCodium is to add these fonts into the #vscode[] binary.
+As mentioned in @background:isabelle-vscode, part of the reason why #vscode[] adds custom patches on top of VSCodium is to add these fonts into the #vscode[] binary.
 That way, the user can use the _Isabelle DejaVu Sans Mono_ font family within buffers without needing to install these Isabelle fonts system-wide.

 Unfortunately, these patched in fonts are not available from within VSCode extensions, and the output and state panels in #vscode[] are handled by the Isabelle extension.
 Therefore, to support the correct fonts for the panels, we needed to additionally include the fonts into the extension.